 Galleria Vittorio Emanuele II

-The Galleria was named for the first king of Italy and it is one of the world’s oldest shopping malls.
-This shopping mall was designed in 1861 and it opened in 1867.
-The 4 story arcade is an architectural gem and is a major luxury brand destination.
-It is the only destination for best shopping in Milan.
+The Galleria was named for the first king of Italy, and it is one of the world’s oldest shopping malls.
+This shopping mall was designed in 1861 and opened in 1867.
+The four-story arcade is an architectural gem and is a major luxury brand destination.
+It is the only destination for the best shopping in Milan.

 The shopping arcade is an architectural delight.
 You will see beautiful arches and frescoes throughout.
 Some visit here only to admire the beauty of the building!
-But if you are here to splurge, you will have the best time ever!
+But if you are here to splurge, you will have the best time!

 See Related: The Ultimate Guide for Living in Italy